-In Part 1 of this series, I walked through the background of the NERC CIP v5 controls and outlined what needs to be monitored for NERC CIP software requirements.
-In this final part of the series, we will take what we have learned and explore approaches for meeting the requirements, while considering security value.
+In Part 1 of this series, I walked through the background of the NERC CIP version 5 controls and outlined what needs to be monitored for NERC CIP software requirements.
+In this second half of the series, we’ll take what we’ve learned and explore approaches for meeting the requirements while considering security value.
 NERC CIP is supposed to be for security, after all!

-At a high level, Tripwire’s Whitelist Profiler (WLP), a Tripwire Enterprise (TE) product extension, has many of the features needed for meeting the software monitoring requirements but process is important, as well.
+At a high level, Tripwire’s Whitelist Profiler, a Tripwire Enterprise product extension, has many of the features needed for meeting the software monitoring requirements.
+But process is important, as well.
 Additionally, in some cases, there are multiple approaches to a requirement, so the entity gets to choose what fits best for their interpretation and process.

-Probably the slickest approach is to monitor the OS version with WLP’s so-called “additional software” feature.
+Probably the slickest approach is to monitor the OS version with Tripwire Whitelist Profiler’s so-called “additional software” feature.
 The OS version will be reported right along with other software, or the implementation can even be broken out to show OS version per its CIP part number.

 There is a two-pronged approach for this requirement.
-Most intentionally installed software registers itself (on Windows), or is installed by RPM.
-WLP will capture these as designed.
+Most intentionally-installed software registers itself (on Windows) or is installed by RPM.
+Tripwire Whitelist Profiler will capture these as designed.
 PuTTY, OSI Monarch and Oracle on Linux are examples that would not be captured by WLP out of the box as they don’t register with the OS.

 At least in western audit region of WECC, the guidance has been to not worry about the “may include scripts” language in the Guidelines and Technical Basis section of the requirement document and leave it to the entity to determine for themselves what scripts or applications should be listed as “custom.”

 In practice, the scope has amounted to a very short or zero-length list of in-house developed utilities.
-The cleanest approach I have seen is to use WLP software monitoring feature in such a way as to report just on these few, in-house developed utilities.
-This approach results in identical reporting as is produced for intentionally installed software.
+The cleanest approach I have seen is to use Tripwire Whitelist Profiler software monitoring feature in such a way as to report just on these few, in-house developed utilities.
+This approach results in identical reporting as is produced for intentionally-installed software.

-Example Implementation of WLP Software Rules for Windows:
+Example Implementation of Tripwire Whitelist Profiler Software Rules for Windows: